Cover image

 Originally I planned to maybe start a business with 3d printing, but after watching a video or two, I've quickly realized: in order to become profitable, I need a whole printing farm with dozens of printers.
 I didn't have neither the space nor the money to invest that big, so I quickly abandoned the idea.

-However, one blogger on Youtube I recently watched adviced to start documenting my learning and progress.
-I thought it's a good idea, so I've decided to do the same.
+Nevertheless I purchased a printer for myself, and one blogger on Youtube I recently watched adviced to start documenting my learning and progress.
+I thought it was a good idea, so I've decided to do the same.

 # Selecting a printer